-As the City begins recovering from the financial impacts (short and longer term) incurred due to the pandemic crisis this represents new challenges especially around revenue forecasts that Council needed to consider as both part of their 2021-22 budget deliberations and in preparation of its new Long Term Financial Plan (2021-31).
-The new and proposed LTFP was also formed on the basis that during the life of the plan economic conditions will remain in a relatively low inflationary environment.
+As the City begins recovering from the financial impacts (short and longer term) incurred due to the pandemic crisis this represents new challenges especially around revenue forecasts that Council needed to consider as both part of their 2022-23 budget deliberations and in preparation of its new Long Term Financial Plan (2022-32).
+The new and proposed LTFP was also formed on the basis that during the life of the plan, it is realised that economic conditions have changed and will be impacted by inflationary movements.